cookbrothersconstruction/documentation/employmenthero/Group Leave Requests.md

 ![Leave Request Mobile](https://github.com/cookbrothersconstruction/documentation/blob/main/ehimages/1000000870.jpg)

-6. Select the total leave hours to see the allocation of hours for each day.
+6. Select the **Total leave hours** to see the allocation of hours for each day.
 If you are only taking a half day of leave or if...`(Check wording with Krystal/Sarah)`

 ![Leave Request Hours Mobile](https://github.com/cookbrothersconstruction/documentation/blob/main/ehimages/1000000871.jpg)